Therapist-Exoskeleton-Patient Interaction for Gait Therapy: Discussion

-Compared to conventional manual therapy, \textit{Therapist-Exoskeleton-Patient} interaction led to increased range of motion, step length, and step height in both the paretic and non-paretic legs.
+Compared to CMT, TEPI led to increased range of motion, step length, and step height in both the paretic and non-paretic legs.
 These findings suggest that the physical therapist was more effective in modifying patients' movements to resemble asymptomatic walking patterns during TEPI training compared to CMT.
 Interestingly, in both training conditions, step length and step height tended to be larger for the paretic leg than for the non-paretic leg.
 This suggests that the therapist deliberately exaggerated the movement of the paretic leg during training.
-This approach differs from conventional exoskeleton control strategies, which typically either assist the motion as needed to complete the movement (e.g., assist-as-needed) or amplify the patient's error (e.g., error augmentation).
+This approach differs from conventional exoskeleton control strategies, which typically either assist the motion as needed to complete the movement, such as assist-as-needed, or amplify the patient's error, such as error augmentation.

-While different strategies might be adopted in longer training sessions or with different patients, this observation highlights the need to reconsider exoskeleton control approaches for gait rehabilitation.
+Although different strategies might be adopted in longer training sessions or with different patients, this observation highlights the need to reconsider exoskeleton control approaches for gait rehabilitation.
 The optimal control strategy for promoting neuroplasticity in neurorehabilitation remains unclear.
-The proposed approach could help uncover the motor mechanisms therapists instinctively target when physically interacting with patients.
-The holistic dataset collected during dyadic exoskeleton training, including audio-visual, kinematic, and dynamic information from both therapist and patient, is provided in the Supplementary Materials.
+The proposed approach could help uncover the motor mechanisms therapists target when physically interacting with patients.
+The holistic dataset collected during dyadic exoskeleton training, including kinematic, and dynamic information from both therapist and patient, is provided in the Supplementary Materials.
 This dataset can be leveraged by the community to identify therapist-driven control strategies and develop fully collaborative robotic controllers.

-\subsection{TEPI Training Promotes Active Patient Involvement}
+\subsection{TEPI training promotes active patient involvement}